FelixOnline/v2/content/articles/2012-2-2-competency-wompetency.md

 subtitle: >
   Job interviews need an overhaul
 date: "2012-02-02 23:39:57 +0000"

 # Attributes from Felix Online V1
 id: "2113"
 old_path: /comment/2113/competency-wompetency
 aliases:
  - /comment/2113/competency-wompetency
+imported: true
+comments:
+ - Great article I recently applied for a job at EDF in environmental energy Made it through the initial application questions SHLs wonderful numerical and inductive reasoning tests a telephone CBI and finally got invited to the assessment centre Having gone through all of this I couldnt locate the original job description on their siteRateMyPlacementGoogle and had completely forgotten what it was that Id applied for I also know sweet fuck all about environmental energyAnyway I decided to bail on the assessment centre and took a placement year offer from Johnson  Johnson the application process was a joy and actually had some relevance to the jobIts all just a farce Remind me to have this comment deleted when I start applying for graduate jobs Hopefully they wont have Googled me by then

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true